jqhoogland/react-todos/README.md

 Given this mockup:
 ![](public/2-1.png)

+- [x] How might you break this apart?
+Just list some of the component names.

 Goals:
 - Break this down into components.
 It depends how you want to break it down, but you can get something like: `<Layout/>`, `<NavBar/>`, `<TodoSection/>`, `<TodoSectionHeader/>`, `<TodoSectionBody/>`, `<TodoItem/>`